-We are glad to thank the following for their kind assistance in making images available:The late George Scales who borrowed the early Almanacs from ETW Dennis and photocopied the ship and port registrations, and George Westwood who digitised them.
+We are glad to thank the following for their kind assistance in making images available:The late George Scales who borrowed the early almanacks from ETW Dennis and photocopied the ship and port registrations, and George Westwood who digitised them.
 George also provided considerable background information which proved extremely useful.
 The original photocopies are in trust with the Scarborough Maritime Heritage Centre along with the entire digital copies 1877 to 2000.

 Our thanks to Norman Stewart for the images of the 1966 edition and to Frank Pook for the 1930 edition.

 The source of each image set is shown on the title bar, with a link to the organisation's web site.